 National Fishing and Boating Week, a national celebration of fishing and boating, takes place the first full week of June every year.
-This year it’s June 6-14, 2015.
+The following event will be June 4-12, 2016.
 It highlights the importance of recreational boating and fishing in enhancing people's' quality of life and preserving our country's natural beauty.
 It also is when most state’s offer their Free Fishing Days.

 Boating and Fishing are fun, stress-relieving activities.
 Here are just a few reasons why you should get out on the water: